JasonDouma/Custom-Notifier/README.md

 # Custom-Notifier
-This is a open-source timer application coded in Java and supports any WAV file!
+This is an open-source timer application coded in Java and supports any WAV file!

+**How To Use**
+Open the "Custom Notifications.jar" file to open and run the application!